department-of-veterans-affairs/va.gov-platform-architecture/rfc/2022/2022-09-15_Design-System-Team_Migrate-vets-website-off-of-formation.md

 1. Add the stylesheets to each specific app's SASS file as they are migrated.
     - This will bloat the app's bundle size, but other pages and apps won't be affected

 We will be starting with migrating the utility classes, and the css library will export a `utilities.css` file as part of its build which can be imported in either location.
+All of the steps outlined here will begin with a single app, and then expanded to other apps once the pilot app has been successfully migrated.

 #### Remove old VADS utility classes from markup
 We will first identify a team and/or app and work with them on migrating their markup to use the new USWDS3-based utilities provided by `css-library`.
 As part of this we should also see if we can eliminate any unused CSS from the application's SASS file.